viking-saver/windows-itpro-docs/windows/security/book/cloud-services-protect-your-work-information.md

 ## Windows Local Administrator Password Solution (LAPS)

-Local Administrator Password solution was a key consideration for many customers when deciding to make the transition from on-premises to cloud-managed devices using Microsoft Intune<sup>[\[7\]](conclusion.md#footnote7)</sup>.
-With LAPS, organizations can automatically manage and back up the password of a local administrator account on Microsoft Entra ID joined or Microsoft Entra hybrid joined devices.
+Windows Local Administrator Password Solution (LAPS) is a feature that automatically manages and backs up the password of a local administrator account on Microsoft Entra joined and Active Directory-joined devices.
+It helps enhance security by regularly rotating and managing local administrator account passwords, protecting against pass-the-hash and lateral-traversal attacks.

+Windows LAPS can be configured via group policy or with a device management solution like Microsoft Intune<sup>[\[7\]](conclusion.md#footnote7)</sup>.

 [!INCLUDE [new-24h2](includes/new-24h2.md)]